dmitribodiu/90-days-challenge/architecture.md

             + for resource access - noun associated with a resource
         + gerunds should only be used in engines (because they describe activity)
-        + atomic business verbs should not be used in prefix for a service name. they should only appeare in opeartion names in resource access layer.
+        + atomic business verbs should not be used in prefix for a service name. they should only appear in operation names in resource access layer.

     e.g :
         + BillingManager
             bad, managers should not contain gerunds, they don't describe actions they should describe orchestration of actions.
+Better one: PaymentManger (encapsualtes volatility in payment process)
         + CalculatingEngine
             good
         + AccountEngine
-            bad, not clear what activity it incapsulates.
+            bad, not clear what activity it incapsulates. better one: CalculatingEngine

 2. The four questions
     When you are not sure about where to start the design, you can start by answering